34 Sights in Münster, Germany (with Map and Images)

 St. Paul's Cathedral is a Roman Catholic church in Münster under the patronage of the Apostle Paul.
 The cathedral of the Diocese of Münster is one of the most important church buildings in Münster and, along with the historic town hall, is one of the city's landmarks.
 The cathedral is administered by the cathedral chapter of Münster.

-The Geomuseum of the University of Münster in the Westphalian Münster has been based in its exhibition since the opening in 1824.
-Since it was the only museum in Westphalia for more than 150 years with a noteworthy collection of fossils, many extraordinary finds came to Münster, which are exhibited in the museum and stored in the archive.
-In many cases, the sites are no longer accessible or exploited, so that some exhibits have a significant scientific value.
+Since its opening in 1824, the Geomuseum of the University of Münster in Münster, Westphalia, which was called the Geological and Paleontological Museum until 2007, has been home to numerous fossils from a wide variety of geological eras in its exhibition.
+Since it was the only museum in Westphalia with a noteworthy collection of fossils for more than 150 years, many extraordinary finds came to Münster, which are exhibited in the museum and stored in the archive.
+In many cases, the sites are no longer accessible or exploited, so that some exhibits have considerable scientific value.

 Wikipedia: Geologisch-Paläontologisches Museum Münster (DE), Website